-- 1. Explain the methods of extractions and purification of metals. - 2.
+- 1. Get deep insights to methods of extractions and purification of metals. - 2.
 Predict the various properties of s and P block elements. - 3.
 Differentiate between ionic and covalent and interstitial compounds of study. - 4.
 Derive the rate equations for different order reactions.